TeamDman/Guides/MTG/TabletopSimulator.md

 Press and hold `tab` to point from one object to another.

+### Zooming in on cards

+Hold `alt` while hovering a card to see an enlarged preview.
+Scroll wheel while previewing to change the preview scale.
+Use `q` and `e` to rotate the preview.

 ### Draw, scry, mill, reveal

 The buttons support using your keyboard to specify an amount.